PERSOL HR DATA BANK in APAC

 An employer must adhere to the privacy requirements under the Privacy Act 1988 (Cth) when maintaining the above records, which are elaborated below.

 A breach of the regulations with respect to the above records may result in the Fair Work Inspectors imposing a fine or the employer being taken to the courts if such employer's failure to meet the regulation's requirements is serious, willful, or repetitive.
-The Fair Work Act revised in October 2017 increased penalties for employers that breach their record-keeping responsibility, and currently, the maximum penalty for a serious contravention is AUD 133,200 for individuals and AUD 666,000 for corporations.
+Currently, the maximum penalty for a serious contravention is AUD 187,800 for individuals and AUD 939,000 for corporations.

 Privacy protection requirements